UoA-eResearch/dashboard-ui/README.md

 `npm run test -- --code-coverage`.
 The code coverage report is generated and stored in the `coverage/` folder.
 Coverage thresholds are set at 80% for all files.
 Less than 80% coverage will generate errors to warn you.
 To change any of the test configurations, see [karma.conf.js](karma.conf.js).

+To run unit tests with VSCode debugging enabled, run `ng test --browsers ChromeDebug`, wait for Karma to open up Chrome and run the tests.
+Leave it running and then in VSCode debug tab, select 'Debug tests in Chrome' from the launch dropdown.
+VSCode will attach to the Karma process and you can now put in breakpoints and debug your unit tests.

 ## Running end-to-end tests

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).